ClojureBridgeLondon/workshop-content-gitbook/simple-values/prefix-notation.md

 Imagine both the above expressions are unclear.
 However in the prefix version you do not have to ever think about the [precedence of operators](https://en.wikipedia.org/wiki/Order_of_operations).

-Because each expression has the operator before all the operands and the entire expression is wrapped in parentheses, all precendence is explicit.
+Because each expression has the operator before all the operands and the entire expression is wrapped in parentheses, all precedence is explicit.

 ```clojure
 Infix:  1 + 2 / 3